SummaryRead the full fact sheet

 - Download the SunSmart app to check what the UV level is each day.

 On this page

 Australia has one of the highest rates of skin cancer in the world.
-At least two in every three Australians will develop skin cancer before the age of 70.
-Around 2,000 Australians die each year from skin cancer, with more than 2,000 people treated daily.
+At least 2 in every 3 Australians will develop skin cancer before the age of 70.
+Around 2,000 Australians die each year from skin cancer.

 Skin cancer and sun protection in the workplace

 Outdoor workers and their employers have a shared responsibility to make sure that workers are protected from the sun to minimise the risk of skin cancer.
-Victorian health and safety legislation requires employers, so far as practical, to provide and maintain a healthy and safe working environment, and employees, so far as practical, to adhere to safety practices.
+Victorian health and safety legislation requires employers, so far as reasonably practicable, to provide and maintain a healthy and safe working environment, and requires employees to adhere to safety practices.

 Having a comprehensive sun protection program, which includes a range of simple protective measures, can prevent sun-related injuries and reduce the suffering and costs associated with skin cancer – including reduced productivity, morale and financial returns.

 It is recommended that employers implement a range of measures to reduce workers' exposure to UV radiation, such as:

 - Provide information, instruction and training for workers about UV radiation and protection.

 - Provide sun protection control measures in line with occupational hazard controls – modify reflective surfaces, reschedule outdoor work programs, provide personal protective equipment and clothing (broad-brimmed hats, sunglasses, protective clothing, sunscreen, shade).